rumourcy/DA/readme.md

-## Messy Code
+## Machine Learning Topic
 - Hands-On Machine Learning with Scikit-Learn and TensorFlow
-- make your own neural network
+- Make Your Own Neural Network
 - Python for Data Analysis